lodaogos/uber-data-engineering-project/README.md

 ## Using mage.ai To Do ETL Process
-I then write some code in mage.ai to do some ETL process of the data for me.
+I then write some code in mage.ai to do some ETL process of the data.

 ![image](https://github.com/user-attachments/assets/76482412-505a-4d19-8ace-984b3eb9dfac)